7 Smart Budgeting Habits to Build This Year (That Actually Stick)

 • Will I want this tomorrow?

 Adopt a 24-hour rule for non-essentials.
-If it fits your budget after a day, consider buying it to reinforce budgeting habits that stick.
+If it still fits after a day, consider buying it.

-Prioritize saving by automating transfers to your savings account each payday.
-Even small amounts add up, reinforcing budgeting habits that stick.
+Prioritize saving by automating transfers each payday.
+Even small amounts add up.
 For instance, John automated $50 monthly transfers and saved $600 in a year without noticing.

 • Start small: Save an affordable amount.